 Since the weather is not suitable for growing grapes, there is very little wine production in Hong Kong.
 Almost all wines are imported and they mainly originate from European countries like France and the United Kingdom.
 Food and wine appreciation sessions are commonly held by restaurants and hotels in Hong Kong, while wine matching competitions are held annually during expos and fairs.

 Hong Kong’s wealthy population, established social scene and higher receptivity to alcoholic beverages offer huge opportunities for foreign companies.
-Market competition is high, but businesses can have the upper hand by carrying out a detailed market analysis to determine the ideal local markets and customers for their alcohol.
+Competition in the Hong Kong market is high, but businesses can have the upper hand by carrying out a detailed market analysis to determine the ideal local markets and customers for their alcohol.